SimoneGuarneri/Resources-Tools/README.md

 ## Tools

-Sites, social networks or software that improove the way you live computer science, from hobby to work
+Sites, social networks or software that improove the way you live computer science and design, from hobby to work

 #### Sites